myrrlyn/apocrypha.es/priv/archive/1rkdzn.md

 > “What else?”

-“Most of them shteal and drink shilly shider they call "Shkooma".
+“Most of them shteal and drink shilly shider they call “Shkooma”.
 They like the moonsh for shome reashon, Jarl Barlgruuf doesn’t let them into the shity because they come in gangs but individualsh shometimes come in”